-The capital city of Croatia is one of the most beautiful spots for enjoying Christmas during the holidays.
+The capital city of Croatia is one of the most beautiful spots for enjoying Christmas.
 Wintertime is perfect for having a family vacation and Zagreb provides the best Christmas markets and decor to get you into the mood and not feel homesick.
 Visit the stunning local attractions and take time to celebrate Christmas the Croatian way in Zagreb during your travels.

 25 November - St. Catherine’s Day (Sveta Kata)